 Funding: This work was funded by R01HL087103 (CAS), R01HL122393 (TCR), U24DK097748 (TCR) from NIH and intramural funding from the Department of Pathology, Wake Forest School of Medicine (CAS).
 NSM was supported by R00AG051764 and R01AG060931 from NIH, and AJL was supported by a postdoctoral fellowship from the Helen Hay Whitney Foundation.
 The Wake Forest Comprehensive Cancer Center Cancer Genomics Shared Resource is supported by P30CA012197 and by a NIH Shared Instrumentation Grant S10OD023409 to GAH.

-Author Contributions: Conceptualization, C.A.S. and T.C.R.; Methodology, C.S.C.J., C.A.S., K.T.M., R.J.D., T.D.H., S.E.A., T.C.R., and N.S.-M.; Formal Analysis, C.S.C.J, C.A.S., A.J.L., T.C.R., and N.S.-M.; Resources, T.C.R. and C.A.S.; Data Curation, C.S.C.J., C.A.S., T.C.R., and N.S.-M.; Writing – Original Draft; C.S.C.J., C.A.S., T.C.R., and N.S.-M.; Writing – Review & Editing – all authors; Visualization, C.S.C.J., C.A.S., A.J.L., T.C.R., and N.S.-M.; Supervision, C.A.S., T.C.R., and N.S.-M.; Project Administration, C.A.S. and T.C.R.; Funding Acquisition, C.A.S. and T.C.R.

 Competing Interests: The authors declare no competing interests.

 Data Availability